The Gambia: The story of a Jammeh-era survivor | DW | 01.10.2021

 At first, Njie had no idea that her husband had been killed.
 She went out looking for him in the morning after hearing gunshots.
 But she would only learn the tragic truth of his death days later.

-"A police officer who worked with him called and asked: 'Are you Awa?'" she Njie said.
-"I sad yes.
+"A police officer who worked with him called and asked: 'Are you Awa?'"
+Njie said.
+"I said yes.
 'The wife of the late Don Faal?'
 I said, 'Late, why late?'
 He said: 'Awa, take heart, your husband was killed.'
 I fainted."

 Former ministers in Jammeh's government, Edward Signateh (center) and Sana Sabally (right) testify at the Truth, Reconciliation and Reparations Commission in 2019